 Depending on your child’s age, they can experience a range of normal responses to their parents’ divorce.
 These emotions include:

 - Difficulty with trusting others

-Children of divorce could also be more likely to engage in risky situations, struggle in school and experiment with substances like drugs and alcohol.
+Children of divorce could also be more likely to engage in risky situations, struggle in school, and experiment with substances like drugs and alcohol.

 Again, these are not unusual responses for children.
 Parental divorce can be a traumatic event over which children have no control.

-Mitigating psychological effects on children
+Mitigating the psychological impact of divorce on children

 - Mediate your divorce.
 Taking a cooperative approach versus a combative one can minimize painful conflict.
 Further, it sets a good example for children that it is possible to work through differences respectfully, even during difficult times.